libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 This example uses the `libp2p-webrtc-star` module, which enables libp2p browser nodes to establish direct connections to one another via a central signaling server.
 For this example, we are using the signaling server that ships with `libp2p-webrtc-star`.

 You can start the server by running `npm run server`.
 This will start a signaling server locally on port `9090`.
-If you'd like to run a signaling server ourside of this example, you can see instructions on how to do so in the [`libp2p-webrtc-star` README](https://github.com/libp2p/js-libp2p-webrtc-star).
+If you'd like to run a signaling server outside of this example, you can see instructions on how to do so in the [`libp2p-webrtc-star` README](https://github.com/libp2p/js-libp2p-webrtc-star).

 When you run the server, you should see output that looks something like this: